 How to Tell if Your Financial Advisor Cares for You

-If your advisor cares for you, they won’t be cold and unfeeling.
-They will be warm, open and understanding of your financial challenges and dreams and find solutions to help you achieve them.
+In a nutshell, if your financial advisor genuinely cares about you, they will not be cold and unfeeling.
+They will be welcoming, open, and understanding of your financial challenges and goals, and they will work with you to find solutions to help you achieve them.